TeamFAPS/PSVita-RE-tools/README.md

 # Description of the tools

-USB logging solution - by @dots_tb
+USB logging solution - by @dots-tb
 ---
 A nerfed usbhostfs with the pspsh commands removed, this is really just used for “dependable logging” which is fast and runs in the background.